psalaets/ogs-move-timing/README.md

 11ty collection of releases in ascending date order (newest release is last).

-Every release object has [11ty provided properties](https://www.11ty.dev/docs/collections/#collection-item-data-structure) as well as:
+In addition to [11ty provided properties](https://www.11ty.dev/docs/collections/#collection-item-data-structure), every release has:

 - `data.code` - Minified code
 - `data.version` - Version number
 - `date` - Datetime when `npm run create-release` was run
-- `content` - html from the markdown release notes
+- `content` - html generated from the markdown release notes

 See example usage in `src/index.md`.